Dan J. Harkey

 8. Make It Seem Organic

-• Hide the sponsor’s hand; make campaigns appear as grassroots or public demand.
+• Hide the sponsor’s hand; make campaigns appear as if they are grassroots or driven by public demand.

 • Example: Organizing “independent” events that were actually orchestrated.